jellyfishrowan/Web-Boilerplate/README.md

 # Do I need to worry about licences or Copyright?
 No, do whatever you want with this.
-I'm obviously not responsible for any bad decisions you make with this.
+I'm obviously not responsible for any good decisions you make with this.